sst/guide/_chapters/create-containers.md

 We are doing a few things here:

 1. Creating a fixed width container using Bootstrap in `div.container`.
-2. Adding a Navbar inside the container that fits to it's container's width using the attribute `fluid`.
+2. Adding a Navbar inside the container that fits to its container's width using the attribute `fluid`.
 3. Using `Link` component from the React-Router to handle the link to our app's homepage (without forcing the page to refresh).

 Let's also add a couple of line of styles to space things out a bit more.